 Some people realize that visualizing a relaxing experience can help us control our immediate emotional responses.
 It will take time and practice.
 But once you know how to do it, it will be constructive in changing stress moments into moments that you feel confident handling.

 Choose your “safe place.”
-It could be anywhere you feel quiet and comfortable.
-That could be your beach, spa, temple, or bedroom.
+Also, it could be anywhere you feel quiet and comfortable.
+That can be your beach, spa, temple, or bedroom.
 It is just a place where you feel safe and relaxed.